jtek/ceph-utils/README.md

-If possible the script will try to avoid scrubbing PGs using the same OSD several times in a row, offsetting the scrubs a bit in the future to give priority to PGs on OSD without recent scrub activity.
-With small enough PG this should avoid removing too much useful data from disk caches.
+If possible the script will try to avoid scrubbing PGs using the same OSD several times in a row, offsetting the scrubs a bit in the future to give priority to PGs on OSDs without recent scrub activity.
+With small enough PG sizes this should avoid removing too much useful data from disk caches.

 To avoid any storm the scrub intervals should be setup in ceph.conf to target longer periods.
 For example: